Click here to login if you're an NAE Member

 As engineering education changes, the criteria for reappointment, promotion and tenure (RPT) may need to be viewed more broadly.
 One way to broaden the view is by looking that the impact of faculty on the engineering profession.
 But “impact” has an imprecise meaning and can easily vary from one institution to another as well as from one situation to another.

 The issue of faculty evaluation was raised as an item of concern at a national workshop held last year by the National Academy of Engineering (NAE) on the engagement of engineering societies in undergraduate engineering education.
-As a result, the NAE is holding a follow-up workshop to explore how engineering societies may help define and articulate the concept of faculty impact as part of the RPT process.
+As a result, the NAE held a follow-up workshop to explore how engineering societies may help define and articulate the concept of faculty impact as part of the RPT process.
 Engineering societies hold a unique position as a link between engineering education (academia) and engineering practice (industry).

 The workshop is an outgrowth of the NAE workshop in early 2017 on the "Engagement of Engineering Societies in Undergraduate Engineering Education."
 For more information, please contact Ken Jarboe, Senior Program Officer at email@example.com.